 Use Orbit to fly Solo along a preset circle while fixing the camera on a central target.
-Orbit requires the app to set the subject and can only be started from the air.

 5.3.1 Starting Orbit

 Select Orbit from the Shot List.
 The app will display the currently set radius of the orbit and show the location of the subject on the map.
 Fly Solo to correct the subject's position on the map if necessary then press A on the controller to lock onto the subject.
 The app will display a Subject Locked confirmation once the orbit subject is set.
 To adjust the position of the subject during Orbit, move the center point on the map.